-Here’s the extra cool part…if you don’t live in the area they will ship 5 pairs to your house for free so you can try them on.
+Here’s the extra cool part…if you don’t live in the area, they will ship five pairs to your house for free so you can try them on.
 I will never shop anywhere else.
 I really appreciate their work model.

 So now without further ado, Here are my new glasses…

 - Pretty & Smart: Girls with Glasses (wearinla.com)